-To connect the AXI master or slave BIF to the AXI master block or AXI slave block:
+To connect the AXI master or slave BIF to the AXI master block or AXI slave block;

-- 1. Add or create the RTL source code for the custom AXI master block in the Libero software. - 2.
-To add a bus definition to the user logic, right-click AXI_MASTER_IF (AXI_MASTER_IF.v) in the Design Hierarchy tab and select Create Core from HDL, as shown in Figure 16.
+- 1. Add or create the RTL source code for the custom AXI master block in the Libero software. - To add a bus definition to the user logic, right-click AXI_MASTER_IF (AXI_MASTER_IF.v) in the Design Hierarchy tab and select Create Core from HDL, refer to Figure 16.